-This information was prepared by the American Diabetes Association (ADA), a national leader in diabetes information and advocacy.
+This information was prepared by the ADA, a national leader in diabetes information and advocacy.
 It covers state rules on diabetes care in public schools, and may not include all the important details.
 We strive to be constantly up to date, but laws can change.
 It is not a substitute for professional legal advice.
 If you need more information or help, email AskADA@diabetes.org or call us at 1-800-DIABETES (342-2383).
 We have experienced legal advocates who are here to help.

 Some states give more protections, or give helpful guidance on how to best provide diabetes care in the school setting.
 Learn about your state’s laws and resources here:

 Sometimes, state rules are complicated and make it unclear about who can provide care at school.
-Remember that you child still has rights under federal law, regardless of what state law says.
+Remember that your child still has rights under federal law, regardless of what state law says.

 You may also have specific questions about your child's rights in specific situations.
 Learn about common issues, from daycare, camps and recreational programs to extracurricular activities and field trips.

 If you have more questions about your child's rights or need help with on-going problems related to diabetes care at school, call us at 1-800-DIABETES (342-2383) or send an email to AskADA@diabetes.org.
 Our call center will ask you a few questions about your issue and send your request to the Legal Advocate Program for review and possible assistance.

 While the ADA attempts to ensure that all legal information is accurate and current, this general legal information is not a substitute for individualized legal advice, particularly in relation to information related to state or local laws or regulations.
 The law may change or have additional exceptions or interpretations.
 The ADA and its employees are not responsible for any negative results arising from improper reliance on the above information.
 For detailed and individualized legal advice or representation, contact a locally licensed attorney.